instant-high/wav2lip-onnx/README.md

 Unzip to checkpoints folder

-If you want to convert the wav2lip checkpoints (folder convert2onnx) you have to run the script makeonnx.py in the root of an original wav2lip installation.
+If you want to convert the wav2lip checkpoints yourself (folder convert2onnx/makeonnx.py) you have to run the script in the root of an original wav2lip installation.